Ryan XV-5 Vertifan: Operational history

 Two 12,500 lb (maximum gross weight) XV-5A were evaluated in late 1966 by fifteen test pilots (the "XV-5A Fan Club").
 One was destroyed in a crash during a public flight demonstration on 27 April 1965, killing Ryan test pilot Lou Everett.
 The crash investigation believed that the pilot had inadvertently tripped the conventional-to-vertical conversion switch (improperly mounted on the collective), which auto-programmed the horizontal stabilizer to force the nose down almost 45 degrees.
 (This was to compensate for the lift generated by the nose fan.)
 Everett initiated a low-altitude rocket ejection, but the ejection seat was improperly rigged and he was killed.
 As a result of this accident, the conversion switch was changed to a lift-lock toggle and relocated on the main instrument panel ahead of the collective lever control.

 The aircraft was difficult to control during landing for several reasons.
 Yaw control was provided by changing the angle of the lift fans in opposing directions, but this proved to have far too little yaw control for precise low speed handling.
 The duct doors also caused difficulty with control, as even at low speeds opening them caused significant changes in pitch.
 The aircraft also suffered from very poor acceleration during standard runway takeoffs.

 Tests and promotional materials proposed a rescue version that could winch a person into a compartment behind the pilots.
 The second aircraft was extensively damaged on 5 October 1966 during trials as a rescue aircraft, when a suspended "horse collar" survivor sling was ingested into a wing fan.
 The pilot, Major David H. Tittle, was fatally injured as a result of the ejection seat propelling him out of the craft after it had hit the concrete airport surface, although it was judged that the fan actually still functioned well enough to continue controlled flight.
 The second aircraft was rebuilt as the modified XV-5B, with tests continuing until 1971.
-An XV-5B can be seen on display at the United States Army Aviation Museum, Fort Rucker, Alabama.
+An XV-5B can be seen on display at the United States Army Aviation Museum, Fort Novosel, Alabama.

 Although the program was cancelled, the ducted fan concept had been judged successful and several follow up programs were proposed.
 The ducted fans were considered very quiet for their time, and were capable of operating from standard surface materials.
 Other VTOL aircraft often require protective mats to avoid damaging ground surfaces with their exhaust.
 This is not a problem with the much cooler exhaust from ducted fans.